 Public Finance Analyst, Wedbush Securities

-Visit the Alumni Sharing Knowledge (ASK) Network in Cascade to see a complete list of Comparative Sociology graduates who have volunteered to speak with students about their career path.
+Visit the Alumni Sharing Knowledge (ASK) Network to see a complete list of graduates who've volunteered to speak with students about their career path.
+(SOAN majors may be listed under Comparative Sociology.)